Sandra loves to share her writing and research adventures in presentations filled with humorous anecdotes, and eye-opening insights.

 Subtext – (90 min – 2 hr)

 Readers crave an emotional reading experience.
-Many manuscripts fall flat because they lack consistent use of subtext.
+But many manuscripts fall flat because they lack consistent use of subtext.
 Subtext is what hooks your reader page by page, engaging them in the story to a much greater depth than on-the-nose writing.
-Through an interactive lecture format, including hands-on practice (for the longer session), this workshop will help writers understand how to utilize subtext in a wide variety ways in their stories.
+Through an interactive lecture format, including hands-on practice (for the longer session), this workshop helps writers understand how to utilize subtext in their stories.

 How to Write a Selling Synopsis – (1 hour)

 Learn how to write a concise synopsis that will convince an agent or editor that your novel both tells a compelling story and has the essential elements they seek.
 Or discover what your story is missing and learn how to fix it, before sending out queries.
-We will look at several models for writing a synopsis.
-Study examples of synopses of contracted novels.
-Learn what a synopsis is, and what it isn’t, and how it is used in the publishing process—more than you think.
+We will look at several models for writing a synopsis, as well as, study examples of synopses that sold.
+Learn what a synopsis is, and what it isn’t, and how it is used in the publishing process.

 Writing Romantic Suspense – (1 hour)

-Lecture format with an image-intensive power point presentation and extensive handouts to aid retention.
 This workshop identifies the difference between mysteries and romantic suspense, and the expectations of its readers.
 Writers that aspire to excel in this genre need to be able to write both a satisfying romance, and a suspense plot full of twists and turns and… intertwine those two heart-pounding plots from beginning to end without sacrificing pacing.
-This class will give writers a deeper understanding of the essential components of a romantic suspense and how to utilize them to better meet romantic suspense readers’ high expectations.
+To that end, this class gives writers a deeper understanding of the essential components of a romantic suspense and how to utilize them to better meet readers’ high expectations.
+It’s presented in a lecture format with an image-intensive power point presentation and extensive handouts to aid retention.

-Review genre and story types to explore the types of stories you might like to write, then participate in the process of brainstorming a plot and characters.
+Following a brief review of story genres, Sandra guides participants through the brainstorming process to develop a plot and characters.
 This interactive session provides tremendous insights into the creative process and how to tap into your imagination.
-And participants will leave with take home resources they’ll use again and again.
+Participants will leave with take home resources they’ll use again and again.

 Brainstorming Session – ( time varies)